Alberto Beneduce: Personal life and death

 Beneduce had five children, three of whom were given names that reflected his socialist orientation: Idea Nuova Socialista, Italia Libera and Vittoria Proletaria.
-The other two children of him were Ernesto and Anna.
-One of his daughter, Idea, married Enrico Cuccia, a significant financier.
+His two other children were Ernesto and Anna.
+One of his daughters, Idea, married Enrico Cuccia, a significant financier.

 Beneduce died in Rome on 26 April 1944.

 Awards

 Beneduce was awarded the Grand Officer of the Order of the Crown of Italy on 16 November 1918 and the Grand Cordon of the Order of the Crown of Italy on 5 January 1922.